 The independent directors of the Company are Bruce Youngman, Borden Putnam III and Gary Baschuk based upon the tests for independence set forth in National Instrument 52-110 Audit Committees.
 Directors are considered to be independent if they have no direct or indirect material relationship with the Company.
 A "material relationship" is a relationship which could, in the view of the Company's Board, be reasonably expected to interfere with the exercise of a director's independent judgment or is otherwise considered to exist under National Instrument 52-110.
 Gerald G. Carlson and Blaine Monaghan are not independent directors of the Company because they are members of management and are considered to be in a material relationship with the Company.

 2. Directorships

-The following current and proposed directors of the Company are also directors of other reporting issuers as listed:
+The following current directors of the Company are also directors of other reporting issuers as listed:

-Gerald Carlson: Arctic Fox Ventures Inc. (CSE); Gold Mountain Mining Corp.
-(TSXV)
+Gerald Carlson: Arctic Fox Lithium Corp.
+(CSE)

 Blaine Monaghan: Nil